 i.
 Open derivatives hedging items recorded at amortized cost:

-Options, warrants, caps, and floors purchased or written shall be valued at amortized cost in a manner consistent with the hedged item;
+Options, warrants, caps, and floors purchased or written shall be valued at amortized cost in a manner consistent with the hedged item.
+(Components of a hedging instrument excluded from the determination of hedge effectiveness shall be recognized at fair value, with changes in fair value recognized as unrealized gains/losses throughout the duration of the hedging instrument.
+These components are not captured within the guidance for effective hedges detailed within this section.)

 The amortization period and methods used shall result in a constant effective yield over the life of the hedged item or program.
 (For floating rate hedged items, the estimated effective yield shall be based on the current rate so the changes in yields attributable to changes in interest rates will be recognized in the period of change).
 Specific treatment includes: